101arrowz/react-universal-state/README.md

 ```

 ## Purpose
 The goal of this package is to provide a clean, versatile, and easy way to manipulate and persist global state.
 It is meant as a direct replacement for other tools that offer similar functionality (e.g. Redux).
-It is also extremely small when minified
+It is also has an incredibly tiny impact on bundle size when minified.

 Like other global state managers, you will still likely need to use a centralized file (i.e. containing all of the global hooks and HOCs) but due to the simplicity of the API, most changes will be much faster with `react-universal-state` than with other packages.